 'A Vexing Decision': Calif.
 Governor Mulls Who Will Replace Harris In Senate

-Speculation about who California Gov. Gavin Newsom would choose to fill out the rest of Kamala Harris's U.S. Senate term if she got elected vice president began almost the moment President-elect Joe Biden announced her as his running mate.
+Speculation about who California Gov. Gavin Newsom would choose to fill out the rest of Kamala Harris' U.S. Senate term if she got elected vice president began almost the moment Joe Biden announced her as his running mate.

-Now that Harris is Vice President-elect, filling her Senate seat is not a matter of if, but who and when.
+Now that Harris is vice president-elect, filling her Senate seat is not a matter of if, but who and when.
 And what are the qualities Newsom should consider as he makes his most important political decision yet as governor?
 Newsom's considerations include diversity, geography, electability and political compatibility.

 Asked on Election Day about the possibility of choosing a successor, Newsom insisted he was not looking forward to it.

-Note: An earlier version of this story wrongly suggested that Oakland Mayor Libby Schaaf is Black.
-She is white.